-Economic development projects that do not have a specific location or address (e.g., a citywide conservation program) cannot be evaluated in this version of the TBL Tool.
-In addition, the tool cannot be applied to the U.S. Territories or non-U.S. locations at this time due to data limitations (Puerto Rico Guam, Marianas, US Virgin Islands, or American Samoa).
-We are considering these functionalities for future upgrades to the tool.
+Note that economic development projects that do not have a specific location or address (e.g., a citywide conservation program) cannot be evaluated in the beta version of the TBL Tool.
+In addition, the Tool cannot be applied to the US Territories at this time due to data limitations (Puerto Rico Guam, Marianas, US Virgin Islands, or American Samoa).